Skip to main content

 Entergy Arkansas EV Status

-• Charger rebate: Currently limited — Entergy Arkansas does not have a robust residential charger rebate program at this time
+• Direct charger rebate: Currently limited.
+Entergy Arkansas has not run a robust statewide residential charger rebate program.
+Verify any current offerings before purchase.

-Beyond Entergy Arkansas, other utilities serve parts of the state:
+Beyond Entergy Arkansas, three other utility groups serve specific regions of the state:

 SWEPCO (Northwest Arkansas)